 Himbeeren und Brombeere

-Wholey cares: How do we calculate the CO2 footprint for our products?
+How do we calculate the carbon footprint for our products?

-Whether with pineapple, dragon fruit or açaí: One Smoothie Bowl a day keeps the doctor away - we agree.
-But do you sometimes ask yourself when spooning what impact you have on the environment by buying our products?
-We too.
-That is why we want to be transparent and share our life cycle assessments with you.
+Whether with pineapple, dragon fruit or açaí: one smoothie bowl a day keeps the doctor away – we agree.
+But while you're spooning, do you ever ask yourself what impact you're having on the environment by buying our products?
+Us too.
+That's why we want to be transparent and share our life cycle assessments with you.
 In this article you will learn how we at Wholey calculate the ecological footprint of our smoothies, bowls and shots.

-First of all, a bit of theory: the CO2e footprint indicates the impact our consumer decisions have on greenhouse gases and global warming.
-In contrast to the CO2 footprint, the CO2e value (CO2 equivalents) takes into account all climate-relevant greenhouse gases that arise in the life cycle of a product (and not just carbon dioxide).
-An EPD (Environmental Product Declaration) provides environmental information about a product or service with a standardized data quality.
+First, a bit of theory: The CO2e footprint indicates the impact our consumption decisions have on greenhouse gases and global warming.
+In contrast to the Co2 footprint, the CO2e value (CO2 equivalents) takes into account all climate-relevant greenhouse gases that are produced during the life phase of a product (and not just carbon dioxide).
+An EPD (Environmental Product Declaration) provides environmental information about a product or service with standardized data quality.

-Life cycle assessments are normally only intended for internal use and not for marketing purposes.
-At this point, once again an express disclaimer: We do not want to advertise with our numbers or compare ourselves.
-For us, the balance sheet is a tool to help us improve.
+LCAs are typically for internal use only and not for marketing purposes.
+At this point we would like to make another explicit disclaimer: We do not want to advertise or compare ourselves with our numbers.
+For us, the balance sheet is a tool to improve ourselves.
 We want to be transparent and do educational work.
-That is why we disclose our processes and figures.
+That's why we disclose our processes and numbers.

 This is how we calculate the CO2e footprint

-For each product, we have calculated the ecological footprint and the CO2 calculation ourselves in accordance with the DIN ISO 140044: 2006 standard.
+We have calculated the ecological footprint and the CO2 calculation ourselves for each product in accordance with the DIN ISO 140044:2006 standard.

-We include the following "stages of life" in calculating the product life cycle assessment:
+We include the following “stages of life” when calculating the product life cycle assessment:

-ingredients: In order to determine the impact of our ingredients, we looked at their production in the respective countries.
-We have included the influence of the sowing, the influence of agriculture during the growth phase, as well as the processing and preparation for transport in our calculations.
+Ingredients: To determine the impact of our ingredients, we looked at how they are produced in the respective countries.
+We included the influence of sowing, the influence of agriculture during the growth phase, as well as processing and preparation for transport in our calculations.

-transport: We source some of our ingredients from distant countries.
+Transport: We source some of our ingredients from distant countries.
 Regionality is not one of our strengths.
-Yet.
-Nevertheless, we are constantly trying to improve on this point.
+Still.
+However, we are constantly trying to improve on this point.

-In addition to the regionality, the seasonality of a product is also decisive for the ecological balance.
-We harvest and shock-freeze our ingredients to the optimum degree of ripeness.
+In addition to regionality, the seasonality of a product is also crucial for the ecological balance.
+We harvest and shock-freeze our ingredients to the optimal level of ripeness.
 Then we send them to the production facilities.
-We have taken into account all the transport routes that our ingredients and packaging cover and calculated their impact:
+We took into account all the transport routes that our ingredients and packaging travel and calculated their impact:

 • from the country of origin or field to the supplier warehouse